FIND THE ANSWERS YOU NEED

-It’s normal to have questions before starting therapy, especially when it involves your child.
+It’s normal to have questions before starting therapy.
 This page is here to give you clear, straightforward answers about how I work, what play therapy looks like, and what parents can expect along the way.

 How do I book an appointment?

-You can click the “Book Now” button at the top right-hand corner of the website and book a FREE phone consultation with me directly on JaneApp.
-You can also find my contact information HERE to give me a phone call or send me an email.
+You can click the “Book Now” button at the top right-hand corner of the website to schedule a free phone consultation through JaneApp.
+You’re welcome to book whether you’re looking for support for your child or parent consultations.
+You can also use the contact information on this page to call or email me.

 What appointment times are available?